-As the group proceedings regime is still in its infancy in Scotland, we expect the focus to be on building judicial and practitioner fluency with the new regime, rather than any radical proposals for change at this point in time.
+As the group proceedings regime is still in its infancy in Scotland, the focus is on building judicial and practitioner fluency with the new regime, rather than any radical proposals for change at this point in time.
 There appears to be a general judicial appetite to work cooperatively to shape the rules and practices within the broad legislative framework to ensure they are clear, workable and flexible.
 As noted in the response to question 30 above, we understand that in May 2025 the SCJC has also commenced a targeted review seeking input from selected court users on how the existing rules are working in practice and asking for any suggested improvements.
-To the extent there are any future changes, these are likely to lead to an expansion, rather than contraction, of the current regime.
+To the extent there are any future change, these are likely to lead to an expansion, rather than contraction, of the current regime.

-The one area where we may see significant change in the coming years is in relation to opt-out proceedings.
+The one area where we may see significant change in the

+coming years is in relation to opt-out proceedings.
 As noted above, there are already legislative provisions in force which would permit an opt-out regime in our jurisdiction, subject to necessary court rules being introduced.
 Section 23 of the 2018 Act requires the Scottish Ministers to review the operation of group procedure as soon as practicable after the end of five years from its commencement (i.e. after 31 July 2025) so it may be that opt-out procedure is considered as part of this statutory review.
-Indeed, as mentioned above, the SCJC have noted that "Group Proceedings Part 2 (opt out procedure)" is a priority area for rule change reform as part of their 2025/2026 work programme.
-The statutory review process may also be of interest more widely as it provides an opportunity to take stock of the developments which have unfolded over the last five years.
+This statutory review process may also be of interest more widely as it provides an opportunity to take stock of the developments which have unfolded over the last five years.